 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Cowdale Quarry is a limestone extraction and processing site located approximately 540 metres north-east of Staden Manor in Derbyshire.
-The quarry represents evidence of historical stone working activity in the region, exploiting the local limestone geology which has long supported quarrying operations across the Derbyshire landscape.
-The site's physical remains reflect the methods and scale of extraction practised during its period of use, contributing to understanding of the industrial and economic history of the area.
-As a designated ancient monument, Cowdale Quarry is recognised for its archaeological and historical significance in demonstrating past quarrying practices and their material legacy.
+Cowdale Quarry is a limestone extraction and processing site located approximately 540 metres north east of Staden Manor in Derbyshire.
+The quarry represents evidence of industrial activity associated with limestone working, a significant extractive industry in the Derbyshire landscape.
+The site's physical remains reflect the methods and scale of quarrying operations undertaken during its period of use.
+As a designated ancient monument, Cowdale Quarry contributes to our understanding of historical industrial practices and the exploitation of Derbyshire's geological resources.

 Cowdale Quarry limestone extraction and processing site 540m north east of Staden Manor is a scheduled monument protected by Historic England under reference 1399726.
 View the official record →